 Acknowledgements

 KLS is supported by a NIHR Research for Patient Benefit grant.
+KLS, DJGM and IKT are members of the COST Action BM1208.

 Competing interests

 There are no competing interests.

 Table 1.
 Clinical features frequently reported in 51 cases of Temple syndrome, subdivided by (epi)genotype.
 Terms are used as documented in the texts of reports.
 IUGR=intrauterine growth retardation.
 Not all of the clinical features were reported in all cases and therefore the percentages documented in this paper are based on cases where the feature could be definitely assessed as either being present or absent.